lerna/lerna/README.md

 ```

 * `version`: the current version of the repository.
-* `commands.publish.ignoreChanges`: an array of globs that won't be included in `lerna changed/publish`.
+* `command.publish.ignoreChanges`: an array of globs that won't be included in `lerna changed/publish`.
 Use this to prevent publishing a new version unnecessarily for changes, such as fixing a `README.md` typo.
-* `commands.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.
+* `command.bootstrap.ignore`: an array of globs that won't be bootstrapped when running the `lerna bootstrap` command.
-* `commands.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
+* `command.bootstrap.scope`: an array of globs that restricts which packages will be bootstrapped when running the `lerna bootstrap` command.
 * `packages`: Array of globs to use as package locations.

 ### Common `devDependencies`